araobp/react-myphotos/README.md

 5. Integrate them
 6. Migrate from js version to ts version

-Then, I am going to study three.js and WebRTC for 2D & 3D WWW.
+Then, I am going to study three.js and WebRTC for 2D & 3D world wide web.

 ## Relationship to my other project on GitHub